nuuuwan/news_lk3_data/README.md

 Cabinet’s approval comes after the Attorney General cleared the Bill drafted by the Legal Draftsman.

-Accordingly, the Draft Bill of the Loans by Banks (Special Provisions) Act will be tabled in Parliament after it is published in the government gazette.
+Accordingly, the Draft Bill of the Loans by Banks (Special Provisions) Act will subsequently be tabled in Parliament for approval.

 At its meeting convened on February 26, the Cabinet of Ministers green-lighted a proposal made by President Ranil Wickremesinghe, in his capacity as the Finance Minister, to suspend the Parate Law until December 15, 2024.